 DHEA is used by some people who want to "reverse" aging and boost immunity, cognitive function, and muscle strength.
 For now, studies don't back up these uses.
 DHEA has been studied as a treatment for other conditions, ranging from cardiovascular disease to menopause to Alzheimer's.
 The results have been unclear.

 There is no standard dosage of DHEA.
 Some studies have used capsules dosed between 25 and 200 milligrams a day, or sometimes even higher, but it depends on the medical conditions being treated.
 Ask your doctor for advice.

 Can you get DHEA naturally from foods?

 There are no food sources of DHEA.
+Wild yams contain a substance similar to DHEA that is used to make DHEA in the laboratory.
 The body manufactures DHEA naturally in the adrenal glands.